The community of free, local coding clubs for kids and teens

-There are lots of ways for Dojo volunteers to support their Dojo: they can plan Dojo sessions, promote sessions locally, communicate with parents, decide on learning resources, mentor young coders, and organise the space.
+There are lots of ways for volunteers to support their computer coding club: they can plan coding sessions, promote sessions locally, communicate with parents, decide on learning resources, mentor young coders, and organise the space.

 You don’t need to be a programmer or technology specialist to get involved!
 Lots of volunteers are parents and guardians of Dojo participants, and they start with no technical experience.
-Dojos benefit from having mentors with different skills, backgrounds, and levels of knowledge to support and encourage young coders.
+Dojos benefit from having volunteers with different skills, backgrounds, and levels of knowledge to support and encourage kids and teens.

 Start a Dojo